ErnestoMuniz/frmanager-site/docs/apache/index.md

 ```bash
 systemctl restart apache2
 ```

-Now your frManager should be ready to use =D
+And you're done!
+Enjoy your new FreeRadius Manager =D